Course Outline

 Exercise 2 – Converting a shell pipeline to Python

-Complex Bash pipeline transformed into a Python script
+Transforming a complex Bash pipeline into an efficient Python script

 Module 4: Automating System Commands